uidaholib/sbProgram/README.md

 ## Acknowledgments

 * Thanks to everyone who helped me learn so much by working on this program, including the countless people on the internet willing to answer the questions of a stranger
-* Thanks to Jeremy Kenyon, the University of Idaho, and the USGS Climate Science Center for supporting this project professionally and fiscally
+* Thanks to Jeremy Kenyon, the University of Idaho, and the USGS Climate Adaptation Science Center program for supporting this project professionally and fiscally
 * Thanks to the USGS ScienceBase team who made such a wonderful API.